hnawaz007/dbt-dw/sql/readme.md

 # SQL Server table and views used as the source for data ingestion
 Below is the complete list of table and views used as our source for the dbt proejct.
+Views SQL Script are available in this folder.

 We use a transactional database, SQL Server, [AdventureWorks2019](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms) as our source.
 We extract and load data with an EL tool [Airbyte](https://www.youtube.com/watch?v=2FvMa7vaxDY&t).